 To the south of the conservatory just across from Independence Avenue, is Bartholdi Park.
 It was named so because of the famous Bartholdi fountain that is situated in the center of it.

-The Production Facility is where plants are stored and grown for further uses in exhibitions and shows.
+The Production Facility is where plants are stored and grown for further uses in exhibitions and shows… making this definitely one of the most exciting places in Washington DC.

 This garden is open 365 days of the year, even on federal holidays.
 However, be sure to check the website to see if there are any temporary closures.
 It is an essential thing to do if you’re visiting Washington DC in spring!